Eaton Collection: History of the collection

-Eaton SF conference
+Eaton Conference on Speculative Fiction

-As part of its scholarly mission, the Eaton Collection hosts the Eaton Science Fiction Conference, which is biennial in odd-number years from 2009.
-It was inaugurated in 1979 as the J. Lloyd Eaton Science Conference, annual for many years, including some at other sites.
-As of 2013, some 21 conferences have been held at UC Riverside, while others have taken place at international venues, co-sponsored by UCR and various host institutions: London Polytechnic University, 1984; the Sorbonne Nouvelle, 1986; University of Leeds, 1989; Texas A&M University, 1990; the Maison d'Ailleurs, Yverdon-les-bains, and the Université de Neuchâtel, 1991; Imperial College, London, 1995; the Chinese University of Hong Kong, 2000, and the Science Fiction Museum in Seattle in 2005.
-Conference attendees have included writers such as Brian Aldiss, Ray Bradbury, David Brin, Samuel R. Delany, Larry Niven, Kim Stanley Robinson, Robert Silverberg, Theodore Sturgeon and Roger Zelazny as well as well-known critics of the genre and scientists like Harold Bloom, Leslie Fiedler, Harry Levin, Marvin Minsky and Robert Scholes.
+As part of its scholarly mission, the Eaton Collection hosts the Eaton Conference on Speculative Fiction, which was inaugurated in 1979 as the J. Lloyd Eaton Science Conference and later renamed to the Eaton Science Fiction Conference.
+As of 2025, some 22 conferences have been held at UC Riverside, while others have taken place at international venues, co-sponsored by UCR and various host institutions: London Polytechnic University, 1984; the Sorbonne Nouvelle, 1986; University of Leeds, 1989; Texas A&M University, 1990; the Maison d'Ailleurs, Yverdon-les-bains, and the Université de Neuchâtel, 1991; Imperial College, London, 1995; the Chinese University of Hong Kong, 2000, and the Science Fiction Museum in Seattle in 2005.
+Conference attendees have included writers and creatives such as Brian Aldiss, Ray Bradbury, David Brin, Samuel R. Delany, Larry Niven, Kim Stanley Robinson, Ursula K. LeGuin, Robert Silverberg, Theodore Sturgeon, Roger Zelazny, Nalo Hopkinson, China Miéville, Malik Gaines, and Alexandro Segade as well as well-known critics of the genre and scientists like Frederic Jameson, Harold Bloom, Leslie Fiedler, Harry Levin, Marvin Minsky, Robert Scholes, and Steven Shaviro.
 The Conference has produced more than twenty volumes of critical essays, published by various university presses.

-After a three-year gap, the conference resumed at UCR with the theme "Chronicling Mars", May 16–18, 2008.
-The 2009 conference, "Extraordinary Voyages: Jules Verne and Beyond" was held April 30 – May 3, 2009.
-The 2011 conference on "Global Science Fiction" was held February 11–13, 2011 at Riverside's historic Mission Inn Hotel & Spa.
-The most recent conference was held April 11–14, 2013, on the subject "Science Fiction Media".
+After an initial three-year gap, the conference resumed in May 2008, with the theme "Chronicling Mars".
+From 2009-2013 the conference was held biennially during odd-number years.
+Following another hiatus, this time a decade long, graduate students and faculty in UCR's English department organized the return of the Eaton Conference, starting with a one-day Eaton Symposium on Speculative Fiction held May 25, 2024.
+The conference made a more formal return the following year, with a two day conference held April 4th-5th, 2025 on the theme “Reimagining the Archive”.
+In January 2025 the Jay Kay and Doris Klein Science Fiction Librarian at UCR also hosted an online Eaton symposium.